jdormit/senior-portfolio/readme.md

 # Senior Portfolio
 > Jeremy Dormitzer's senior portfolio

+Here are some projects I've worked on during my college career.

 ## Spark Collaborative Editor
-Web app repository: [https://github.com/sparkeditor/webapp] Server repository: [https://github.com/sparkeditor/backend]
+Web app repository: [https://github.com/sparkeditor/webapp]

+Server repository: [https://github.com/sparkeditor/backend]

 The Spark collaborative editor is a web-based code editor that enables real-time collaboration - multiple users can edit the same file simultaneously, Google-Docs-style.
 The editor is a static web application written with the Vue.js web framework.
 The server is written using Node.js.
 I used the [`Socket.io`](https://socket.io) WebSocket library to handle real-time network communication and the [`Ace`](https://ace.c9.io) embedded code editor to handle the text editing part of the application.